WoltLab/docs.woltlab.com/docs/package_pip_bbcode.md

 ### `<sourcecode>`

-{% include warning.html content="Do not set this to `1` if you don't specify a PHP class for processing.
-You must perform XSS sanitizing yourself!" %}
+!!! warning "Do not set this to `1` if you don't specify a PHP class for processing.
+You must perform XSS sanitizing yourself!"

 If set to `1` contents of this BBCode will not be interpreted, but literally passed through instead.